dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 Bode magnitude sketch for an RC circuit A Bode magnitude plot is a log–log plot of ∣gain∣ versus frequency.
 In a lumped Bode sketch, which often gives the most insight into the behavior of a system, the segments of the plot are straight lines.
 Make the Bode magnitude sketch for the low-pass 𝑅𝐶 circuit of Problem 8.17, labeling the slopes and intersection points.

 8.3.2 Three regimes where two effects compete In the final group of three-regime examples, the three regimes are again based on the relative size of two physical effects.
-However, in contrast to the examples in Section 8.3.1, where we chose a regime—for example, by choosing a flow speed and thus the Reynolds number—here nature chooses.
+However, in contrast to the examples in Section 8.3.1, where we chose a regime — for example, by choosing a flow speed and thus the Reynolds number — here nature chooses.
 Nature chooses the middle regime, where the two competing physical effects reach a draw.
 The method of easy cases shows how that choice is made.

 8.3.2.1 Height of the atmosphere